crunchdao/desci-framework/paper/paper.md

 Other interesting projects, in the space, are [Lateral](https://www.lateral.io/), working on the construction of knowledge graphs, [Radicle](https://radicle.xyz/), building on Git and Ethereum to "enable developers to collaborate on software over a peer-to-peer network", [DeSci World](https://desci.world/), looking into the use of Non-Fungible Tokens.

-## A Decentralized Science framework
+## Design Choices

 The first requirements has been to expose the user as little as possible to LaTeX, giving the possibility to write in Markdown, a language developed by John Gruber and Aaron Swartz: the backend takes care of generating the unit of knowledge (not necessarily a PDF), using *pandoc*.

 The paper backend lives in a repository\footnote{https://github.com/crunchdao/desci} also containing a Python package: in this way the  symbiosys between codes and plain language can be leveraged to foster reproducibility.

-- Integrate LaTeX/Markedown + Python.
+For example, there is a command called ?????? which can be used to produce this Figure:

 The paper is generated, using a docker image\footnote{https://hub.docker.com/r/crunchdao/desci-pandoc}, by the Actions of our repository: in this way the principles of Continuous Integration/Continuous Development not only apply to software, but also to the overlying scientific unit of knowledge.